JPatrick9793/Udacity_Linux_Server_Project/README.md

 ### Why the "nip.io"?
 According to GoogleAPIs:
-"Authorized redirect URIs
-For use with requests from a web server.
+> "Authorized redirect URIs: For use with requests from a web server.
 This is the path in your application that users are redirected to after they have authenticated with Google.
 The path will be appended with the authorization code for access.
 Must have a protocol.
 Cannot contain URL fragments or relative paths.
-Cannot be a public IP address."

-connecting to the server using simply its public IP address is not allowed.
+Cannot be a public IP address." connecting to the server using simply its public IP address is not allowed.
 Nip.io is a nifty site which maps any IP Address to a "wildcard" DNS.
 See <a href="http://nip.io/">Nip.io</a>.
 Now we can successfully use Google's OAuth2 service.
 Note: this is not ideal for true production applications, this is simply a work around to provide simple and easy access to Google's third party API without jumping trough the hoops for registering a true DNS.

 ### SSH access through port 22 has been disabled!